 How Do You Pack a Dry Bag for Kayaking?

 The best dry bags for kayaking listed above just happened to be some of my personal favorites that I recommend for most types of kayaking.
-Before you choose a waterproof dry bag, consider the different options and your personal needs and preferences.
+Before you choose a water-resistant dry bag, consider the different options and your personal needs and preferences.